kharesantosh/Mouse-Click-Dark-Mode-Toggle-/README.md

-# Dark Mode Mouse Click Toggle — Chrome Extension (React + Vite, MV3)
+# Dark Mode Mouse Click Toggle — Chrome Extension

 Toggle **dark mode on any page with a simple mouse click**.
 Control it per-site with a React popup.
 The extension remembers your last dark/light state for each site.